The Art of Campaign Storytelling

 Example 1: Our shelter is determined to take in and match every dog we can with its ideal owner.
 We have an app that will match dog and owner personality profiles to ensure each dog finds a forever home.
 It’s like online dating for meeting your perfect dog!

-Example 2: We work with each individual that asks us for help to find the best possible solution for their concerns.
+Example 2: We work with each individual who asks us for help to find the best possible solution for their concerns.
 We will assist them with finding medical professionals and reading materials, conducting classes and programs, and providing a safe space for teens to relax in a no-judgement zone.

 STEP 4 – Identify the ‘gap’ between the problem and the solution.
 Why haven’t you saved the world for your beneficiary yet?

-Of course, you do.
+Of course you do.
 You wouldn’t be here if you didn’t.

 If your answer to this question is: “We need funds to keep our programs running,” you are not emotionally connecting with your reader, nor are you providing assurance that their money is going to good use.
 Hard as we try, fraudulent campaigns do exist, and what you DON’T want is for your internet-savvy reader to doubt your credibility.

 Think of this as how you are getting to your solution.
 What is the money paying for?
 What do you need to do?
-What roadblocks are you facing (other than lack of funds!) that are preventing you from helping your beneficiary?
+What roadblocks are you facing (other than lack of funds!) preventing you from helping your beneficiary?

 Now, if your only answer is still just ‘funds,’ you’ve put too much detail into the previous point – the solution to the problem.
-Look at these examples, and hopefully you will see what I mean:
+Look at these examples, and hopefully, you will see what I mean:

 Example 1: Before our dogs are adopted, we ensure they are READY to be adopted.
 That means they’ve been spayed/neutered and had their shots, but some may require extra vet treatment, specialized training to reduce or fix reactive behaviour, plus a bath and haircut!